Fulk, King of Jerusalem: Securing the borders

 Jerusalem's northern border was of great concern.
 Fulk had been appointed regent of the Principality of Antioch by Baldwin II.
-As regent he had Raymond of Poitou marry the infant princess Constance of Antioch, his and Melisende's niece.
+As regent, he had Raymond of Poitou marry the infant princess Constance of Antioch, his and Melisende's niece.
 However, the greatest concern during Fulk's reign was the rise of Zengi, atabeg of Mosul.

-In 1137 Fulk was defeated in battle near Baarin but allied with Mu'in ad-Din Unur, the vizier of Damascus.
+In 1137, Fulk was defeated in battle near Baarin, at the castle of Montferrand.
+In order to recover, he allied with Mu'in ad-Din Unur, the vizier of Damascus.
 Damascus was also threatened by Zengi.
 Fulk captured the fort of Banias, to the north of Lake Tiberias and thus secured the northern frontier.

 Fulk also strengthened the kingdom's southern border.
-His butler Paganus built the fortress of Kerak to the east of the Dead Sea, and to help give the kingdom access to the Red Sea, Fulk had Blanchegarde, Ibelin, and other forts built in the south-west to overpower the Egyptian fortress at Ascalon.
+His butler Paganus built the fortress of Kerak to the east of the Dead Sea.
+To help give the kingdom access to the Red Sea, Fulk had Blanchegarde, Ibelin, and other forts built in the south-west to overpower the Egyptian fortress at Ascalon.
 This city was a base from which the Egyptian Fatimids launched frequent raids on the Kingdom of Jerusalem and Fulk sought to neutralise this threat.

-In 1137 and 1142, Byzantine emperor John II Comnenus arrived in Syria attempting to impose Byzantine control over the crusader states.
-John's intention of making a pilgrimage, accompanied by his impressive army, to Jerusalem alarmed Fulk, who wrote to John pointing out that his kingdom was poor and could not support the passage of a large army.
+Byzantine emperor John II Comnenus traveled to Syria in 1137 and 1142 while attempting to impose Byzantine control over the crusader states.
+John's intention of making a pilgrimage to Jerusalem, accompanied by his impressive army, alarmed Fulk, who wrote to John pointing out that his kingdom was poor and could not support the passage of a large army.
 This lukewarm response dissuaded John from carrying through his intention, and he postponed his pilgrimage.
 John died before he could make good his proposed journey to Jerusalem.

 Death

 In 1143, while the king and queen were in Acre, Fulk was killed in a hunting accident.
-His horse stumbled, fell, and Fulk's skull was crushed by the saddle, "and his brains gushed forth from both ears and nostrils", as William of Tyre describes.
-He was carried back to Acre, where he lay unconscious for three days before he died.
+His horse, startled by a hare, stumbled and fell.
+The saddle landed on Fulk's head, "and his brains gushed forth from both ears and nostrils", as William of Tyre describes.The king and queen traveled far from Acre to visit springs in the suburbs.
+While riding, their servants startled a hare and chased it.
+The king joined the pursuit but his horse stumbled, throwing him headfirst to the ground.
+He died four days later on November 13, 1143.
 He was buried in the Church of the Holy Sepulchre in Jerusalem.
-Though their marriage started in conflict, Melisende mourned for him privately as well as publicly.
-Fulk was survived by his son Geoffrey by his first wife, and Baldwin and Amalric by Melisende.

 A marble panel from his tomb (or Baldwin III's) is in the Terra Sancta Museum, Jerusalem.
 The panel includes rosettes, one of which has a cross pattée in its center.